A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 - Buy a horse.

-It can be displayed as a listing without images (similar to mobile search) or as carousel with a title and image for every carousel card.
+It can be displayed as a listing without images (similar to mobile search) or as a carousel with a title and image for every carousel card.

 Examples of keywords: